Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 The next step is the actual selection of point sources.
-Here we orientate ourselves on the automatic point source selection by PSFEx \citep{PSFEx} but do the selection manually in order to take care of the varying PSF in our images.
+Here we orient ourselves on the automatic point-source selection by PSFEx \citep{PSFEx} but do the selection manually in order to take care of the varying PSF in our images.
 Thereby, we plot the effective radius ($R_e$) against the central surface brightness ($\mathrm{\mu_{max}}$).
 As effective radius, we use the model-independent \verb+FLUX_RADIUS+ with \verb+FLUX_FRAC=0.5+.

 To discriminate between point sources and extended objects, we use the property that all point sources have nearly the same effective radius, independent of their brightness and therefore, form a narrow vertical line in a $\mathrm{\mu_{max}}-R_e$ plot.
-The upper and lower limits for $\rm{\mu_{max}}$ and $R_e$ for the point source selection are chosen manually.
-They are chosen such that only non-saturated point sources are included, by fulfilling the following criteria: \begin{itemize} \item sufficient number of sources to cover the whole field of view \item bright to guarantee a high S/N \item not too bright to discard saturated stars \item relatively narrow range in $R_e$ to discard extended objects \item broad enough range in $R_e$ to represent the variation in $R_e$ of the point sources over the field of view \end{itemize}
+The upper and lower limits for $\rm{\mu_{max}}$ and $R_e$ for the point-source selection are chosen manually.
+They are chosen such that only nonsaturated point sources are included, by fulfilling the following criteria: \begin{enumerate} \item a sufficient number of sources to cover the whole field of view; \item bright to guarantee a high S/N; \item not too bright to discard saturated stars; \item a relatively narrow range in $R_e$ to discard extended objects ; and \item a broad enough range in $R_e$ to represent the variation in $R_e$ of the point sources over the field of view. \end{enumerate}

 The discrimination between point sources and extended sources improves with better seeing.
 The absolute value of the FWHM, its variation, and other PSF-shape parameters can influence the reliability.